Motorcoach Companies Helping Communities Devastated by Hurricane Helene

 The upcoming Democratic National Convention (DNC) in Chicago, scheduled for August 19-22, 2024, has sparked a contentious debate over the provision of charter bus services.
 The Chicago Transit Authority (CTA) has requested an exemption from federal charter bus regulations, which the American Bus Association (ABA) argues would undermine fair competition for private bus operators.

-We represent over 3,800 members, including 1,000 motorcoach operators, and have significant concerns regarding the CTA’s request for exemption.
+The ABA represents over 3,800 members, including 1,000 motorcoach operators, and has significant concerns regarding the CTA’s request for exemption.
 The CTA’s request to bypass the established federal protections (49 CFR Part 604) would unjustly disadvantage private charter bus companies, which should be safeguarded against competition from federally subsidized public transit operators.

 Federal charter bus regulations are designed to ensure that private bus operators have the opportunity to compete for contracts, particularly for large-scale events such as national conventions.
 The rules distinguish between publicly funded transit services, meant for regular route operations within urban areas, and charter bus services, typically private operators’ domain.
 By seeking an exemption, the CTA aims to monopolize transportation services for the DNC, potentially sidelining private operators who rely on such events for significant revenue.
 This potential outcome could significantly disrupt the balance of competition and fairness in the bus services sector.